Viswanadh-sastry/code-testing/docs/frontend-architecture.md

   - Enables declarative, nested, and dynamic routing, supporting route guards and lazy loading.
 - **Code Quality**: ESLint
   - Enforces code style and best practices, integrated with Prettier for formatting.
+- **Charting Library**: ApexCharts
+  - ApexCharts is used for rendering interactive charts and data visualizations in the dashboard and analytics widgets.

 ## Routing Flow